Oubri Region: Geography

 Most of Burkina Faso is a wide plateau formed by riverine systems and is called falaise de Banfora.
 There are three major rivers, the Red Volta, Black Volta and White Volta, which cut through different valleys.
 The climate is generally hot, with unreliable rains across different seasons.
 Gold and quartz are common minerals found across the country, while manganese deposits are also common.
-The dry season is usually from October to May and rains are common during the wet season from June to September.
+The dry season is usually from October to May, and rains are common during the wet season from June to September.
 The soil texture is porous and hence the yield is also poor.
 The average elevation is around 200 m to 300 m above mean sea level.
-Among West African countries, Burkino Faso has the largest elephant population and the country is replete with game reserves.
+Among West African countries, Burkina Faso has the largest elephant population, and the country is replete with game reserves.
 The northern regions are generally arid and usually have scrub land and semi-deserts.
 The principal river is the Red Volta, that originates in the northern region and drains into Ghana.
 The areas near the rivers usually have flies like tsetse and similium, which are carriers of sleep sickness and river blindness.
 The average rainfall in the region is around 25 cm compared to southern regions that receive only 100 cm rainfall.